Haas have signed former Alpine driver, Jack Dohhan as one of their reserve drivers for the upcoming 2026 Formula 1 campaign.

 Alpine added that Doohan will continue his role as reserve driver for the remaining of the season, taking part in regular tests with the 2022-spec A522 F1 car, as well as duties in the team’s simulator on select race weekends.

 I am so happy to secure promotion into a full-time race seat in 2025 with BWT Alpine F1 Team.
 I am very grateful for the trust and belief by the team’s senior management.
 There is so much work ahead to be prepared and ready and I will give my best in the meantime to absorb as much information and knowledge to be ready for the step up.
 It’s exceptionally satisfying to be the first graduate of the Alpine Academy to be in a race seat with the team and I’m extremely thankful to those who supported me along the way to make this a reality.
 It’s an exciting moment, a proud day for my family, and I look forward to taking it all in and pushing hard behind the scenes.
+Doohan on the news.

 We are very excited to promote Jack into the race seat from next season and, in doing so, giving him the opportunity to showcase his skill and talent in Formula 1.
 Jack will become the first driver to graduate from the Alpine Academy into a race driver position with the team, so that is exceptionally pleasing for the team and its young driver pathway.
 Personally, I have worked with Jack back in 2019 and I am fully aware of his raw talent and potential.
 He is a very hard worker behind the scenes and his commitment is hugely valued by the entire team.
 Alongside Pierre, we have a well-balanced driver line-up with a good combination between youthful energy, experience, and pure speed.
 We look forward to working with both Jack and Pierre in order to keep developing the car and bring the team up the grid.
+Oliver Oakes, Alpine’s Team Principal.

 Alpine have confirmed that Jack Doohan will make his second FP1 outing of the Formula 1 season at the British Grand Prix weekend.

 Doohan previously drove Esteban Ocon’s A524 in FP1 in Canada, but was only able to complete three laps – without setting a time – due to the wet weather seen in Montreal that day.
+But the Australian will get a second chance behind the wheel – this time Pierre Gasly’s car – during FP1 at Silverstone.

 A former FIA Formula 3 runner-up and the third-placed driver in last year’s F2 standings, with the 21 year old continuing to push for a drive with Alpine on next year’s F1 grid.

 The team currently have one seat vacant for 2025 following the confirmation, in the run-up to the Austrian Grand Prix that Pierre Gasly has committed his future to the team with a new multi-year extension.
+With Ferrari driver, Carlos Sainz still to decide on his future, and Alpine reported to be interested in securing his services, Doohan’s Silverstone opportunity gives him another chance show his talent.

 In addition to his FP1 outings and simulator duties at Enstone, Doohan – son of former 500cc motorcycle world champion Mick – has also completed several test sessions with Alpine over the last couple of years in his quest to become a full time member of the F1 grid.